-DC315 HAS COMPLETED OVER 65 FULL SCALE ICC CERTIFIED THERMAL & IGNITION BARRIER TESTS OVER SPRAY POLYURATHANE FOAM (SPF).
+DC315 HAS COMPLETED OVER 65 FULL-SCALE, ICC-CERTIFIED THERMAL & IGNITION BARRIER TESTS OVER SPRAY POLYURETHANE FOAM (SPF).

 All tests are full scale tests and meet the applicable requirements of 2006 IBC Section 803.2.1; 2009 IBC Section 803.2.1 and Section 2603.9; 2012 IBC Section 803.2.1 and Section 2603.10 Special Approval for Thermal Barrier Alternatives.
 DC315 also meets the requirement as an Ignition Barrier per AC 377, Appendix X at an incredible spread rate of 400 sq. ft. per gallon.